© Crown copyright 2019

 When you apply for rural grants and payments, you will also need to give more information about what you use your registered land parcels for.
 Different schemes require different information so read the separate scheme guidance carefully.

-Use an RLE1 form to register land and making mapping changes
+Use an RLE1 form to register land and make mapping changes

 To do the following, you have to fill in a paper Rural Land and Entitlements (RLE1) form and send it to RPA:

 - register and map a land parcel for the first time